tgundavelli/Word-Search-Puzzle-in-C/README.md

 Repeated Warning : Never have output file with same name as code.
 Use default a.exe

 # Project_ONE_wordsearch
-Save files.
-Output names should be different from code

 1. Print Original Array CHECK
 2. Initialize Num Array CHECK